awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    latest created object version, deselect _Delete previous object versions after update_.
 By default the solution will delete all previous of versions after creating a new version.
+9. If you want the solution to ignore Object Not Found exceptions, select _Ignore object not found exceptions during deletion_.
+By default deletion jobs will fail if any objects that are found by the Find phase don't exist in the Delete phase.
+This setting can be useful if you have some other system deleting objects from the bucket, for example S3 lifecycle policies.

+   Note that the solution **will not** delete old versions for these objects.
+   This can cause data to be **retained longer than intended**.
+Make sure there is some mechanism to handle old versions.
+One option would be to configure [S3 lifecycle policies] on non-current versions.

-9. Choose **Create Data Mapper**.
+10. Choose **Create Data Mapper**.
-10. A message is displayed advising you to update the S3 Bucket Policy for the S3 Bucket referenced by the newly created data mapper.
+11. A message is displayed advising you to update the S3 Bucket Policy for the S3 Bucket referenced by the newly created data mapper.
 See [Granting Access to Data](#granting-access-to-data) for more information on how to do this.
 Choose **Return to Data Mappers**.